 Engage With Activists

 Though their messages can be unwelcome, it’s entirely possible that the activist investor targeting your company may have a point.
 The best way to find out is for the Chair, with other Board members as appropriate, to take the time to meet with activist shareholders and to understand their point of view.
-Activist investors are thoughtful, thorough professionals who take a long-term strategic view of their holdings.
+Many activist investors are thoughtful, thorough professionals who take a long-term strategic view of their holdings.
 They are under huge pressure to perform, and will not have taken the activist route lightly or frivolously.
 An outside perspective on the issues facing the company can be most valuable, and constructive engagement with activist investors can provide a positive impetus for performance improvement.
 The Chair does need to approach activist meetings with caution, however, and ensure both scrupulous preparation and comprehensive record keeping.

 Engage With All Shareholders

-Though activists are likely to be the most vocal people on shareholder register, they are rarely the largest or the most important.
+Though activists are likely to be the most vocal people on your shareholder register, they are rarely the largest or the most important.
 It’s vitally important for a Board to understand who owns the company’s shares – as well as who does not, which can often be significant.
-Keeping abreast of the market view of the company is a non-negotiable task for all Board members, and while it’s tempting to dismiss broker research as mere financial journalism, the better quality analyst reports – especially the critical ones – are essential reading as they provide a window on the market perspective.
+Keeping abreast of the market view of the company is a non-negotiable task for all Board members, and while it’s tempting to dismiss broker research as mere financial journalism, the better quality analyst reports – especially the critical ones - are essential reading as they provide a window on the market perspective.

 The Chair, Board and Executive Management should undertake a regular, pro-active programme of shareholder engagement through investor days and smaller meetings throughout the year.
 This should include - but not be limited to – meetings with major shareholders ahead of the AGM to communicate remuneration and other key decisions.
 In this context the quality of your Investor Relations team is paramount in managing the investor and analyst interface, ensuring a controlled flow of information both to and from the market.